API Rules are your collection access controls and data filters.

 • ?!~ Any/At least one of NOT Like/Contains (if not specified auto wraps the right string OPERAND in a "%" for wildcard match)

-To group and combine several expressions you could use parenthesis (...), && (AND) and || (OR) tokens.
+To group and combine several expressions you can use parenthesis (...), && (AND) and || (OR) tokens.

 Single line comments are also supported: // Example comment.